ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

 - **Type casting** is used to convert variables from one type to another.
 - The casting operators (int) and (double) can be used to create a temporary value converted to a different data type.
-- Casting a double value to an int causes the digits to the right of the decimal point to be truncated.
+- Casting a double value to an int causes the digits to the right of the decimal point to be truncated (cut off and thrown away).

 - Some programming code causes int values to be automatically cast (widened) to double values.
 - Values of type double can be rounded to the nearest integer by (int)(x + 0.5) or (int)(x – 0.5) for negative numbers.